 Foliage 'Mask' settings

-The results are as seen in the next image.
+Below is another view of the plant, highlighting the effect.
 You can almost feel the photosynthesis happening!
 Notice the sense of light passing through each leaf.

 Foliage material results in lightly translucent leaves

 If you have a certain palette of materials you use often, consider creating them in a SketchUp template file and applying the Enscape enhancements there.
 Then, every new project will have these advanced materials set up and ready to use!